postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 * It's too early to check.
 The data refreshes every four hours.
 * You may not have linked a collection to your API.
-* You may not have sent a request—or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
+* You may not have sent a request, or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
 * You may not have enabled __Save Responses__ in the __History__ tab in Postman.
 * Sync is not successfully communicating with the Postman servers.
 Check your network connection, and visit the [Postman Status Page](https://status.postman.com) to see if there is a current outage.